Biden adviser Jake Sullivan to visit Israel for Iran talks | Law-Order

 The United States and Israel are in total agreement that Iran must not be allowed to develop a nuclear weapon, the Biden administration official said.
 Talks between Iran and world powers have been put on pause until next week.

-In his talks with the Israelis, Sullivan will reaffirm the U.S. commitment to Israel’s security.
-In Ramallah, Sullivan will discuss with Abbas ongoing efforts to strengthen U.S.-Palestinian ties and advance peace and security for Palestinians and Israelis alike, the statement said (Reporting By Steve Holland; Editing by Mark Porter, Sonya Hepinstall and Cynthia Osterman)
+In his talks with the Israelis, Sullivan will reaffirm the U.S. commitment to Israel’s security, the White House said in a statement.
+In Ramallah, Sullivan will discuss with Abbas ongoing efforts to strengthen U.S.-Palestinian ties and advance peace and security for Palestinians and Israelis alike, the statement said.
+(Reporting By Steve Holland; Editing by Mark Porter, Sonya Hepinstall, Cynthia Osterman and Ana Nicolaci da Costa)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)